Saltside/thrifter/README.md

 #### Retry Support

-Systems have syncrhonous RPCs.
+Systems have synchronous RPCs.
 Unfortunately sometimes these don't work for whatever reason.
 It's good practice to retry these RPCs (within certain limits) if they don't succeed the first time.
 `Thrift::Retriable` is perfect for this use case.